groupe-sii/cheat-sheets/src/angular-cli/reverse/column1.md

 # Add capability

-`ng add @angular/pwa` - Turn your application into a PWA
+For example, turn your application into a PWA

+`ng add @angular/pwa`